zextras/tech-doc/source/common/carbonio/mesh/externalservices.rst

       # chown carbonio-gateway:carbonio-gateway -R /etc/carbonio/gateway

-Definition of the External service
+Definition of the External Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To operate properly, the terminating gateway must be aware of the